-2201.1 High Impact Permit Application.
+2202.1 High Impact Permit Application.
 A High Impact Permit Application shall be submitted in accordance with 2201 and 2202.
 For projects involving the potential of highly significant impacts as defined in 2202.6, further requirements may be specified in accordance with 2202.7.
-When the application is complete it shall be submitted to the Board of County Commissioners, who will forward it to the Planning and Zoning Commission.
+When the application is complete it shall be submitted to the Planning Department wherein the Planning Director will forward it to the Planning and Zoning Commission.
+The Planning Director may require a preliminary review by the Board of County Commissioners prior to review by the Planning and Zoning Commission.

-2201.2 Notice of Planning and Zoning Commission Review
+2202.2 Notice of Planning and Zoning Commission Review

 - A. The notice of Application and review shall be given: - 1.
 By written notice.
 Applicants shall cause written notice to be sent to all adjacent property owners and mineral interest owners by Certified Mail, United States Postal Service, at least ten (10) days prior to the review by the Planning and Zoning Commission Board.
-Any Planned Unit Development application will require fifteen (15) days notice prior to the review.
+Any Planned Unit Development application will require fifteen (15) days' notice prior to the review.
 A list of mineral owner(s) can be obtained by applicant through deed records recorded in the Montezuma County Clerk & Recorders Office.
 Proof of mailing shall be submitted to the Planning Department prior to the scheduled review. - B. At a regular Planning and Zoning Commission meeting, the Commission will review the application and forward their recommendations to the Board of County Commissioners.
 This is not a public hearing, but the Planning and Zoning Commission will take public comments and consider them in formulating their recommendations.

-2201.3 Public Hearing Before the Board of County Commissioners.
+2202.3 Public Hearing Before the Board of County Commissioners.